 We are a holding company and our subsidiaries conduct all of our operations and own all of our operating assets.
 We have no significant assets other than the equity interests in our subsidiaries.
 As a result, our ability to satisfy our financial obligations depends on our subsidiaries and their ability to distribute funds to us.
-The ability of a subsidiary to make these distributions could be affected by a claim or other action by a third party, including a creditor, or by the Republic of the Marshall Islands law, which regulates the payment of dividends by companies.
+The ability of a subsidiary to make these distributions could be affected by a claim or other action by a third-party, including a creditor, or by the Republic of the Marshall Islands law, which regulates the payment of dividends by companies formed thereunder.
 In addition, under the secured term loan facilities, Navigator Gas L.L.C., our wholly-owned subsidiary, and our vessel-owning subsidiaries that are parties to the secured term loan facilities and revolving credit facility may not make distributions to us out of operating revenues from vessels securing indebtedness thereunder, redeem any shares or make any other payment to our shareholders if an event of default has occurred and is continuing.
 Please read "Item 5-Operating and Financial Review and Prospects-Liquidity and Capital Resources-Secured Term Loan Facilities and Revolving Credit Facility."
+Further, following completion of the Marine Export Terminal, Navigator Ethylene Terminals LLC, our wholly-owned subsidiary and the borrower under our Terminal Facility, can only pay dividends if it satisfies certain customary conditions to paying a dividend, including maintaining a debt service coverage ratio for the immediately preceding four consecutive fiscal quarters and the projected immediately succeeding four consecutive fiscal quarters of not less than 1.20 to 1.00 and no default or event of default has occurred or is continuing.
 The inability of our subsidiaries to make distributions to us would have an adverse effect on our business, financial condition and operating results.